 The first step towards repaying any of it is to understand where it comes from.
 Yet, while it is good to set up a spreadsheet illustrating how much you owe, there is another part to this that people miss.
 “If you want to make sure you catch all of your debt, you may want to get a credit report to verify all of the debt and how much you owe,” states Ben Tejes, author of Chapter 13 Bankruptcy Arizona and Chapter 13 Bankruptcy Florida.

 People should understand what they took money out to do.
 Sometimes, the answer is as easy as to get an education and advance their lives.
 Other times, especially in cases of excessive credit card debt, the answer isn’t as obvious.

 Was the debt racked on purchasing items or was it to pay bills?
 Was taking the money out worth it?

 Being able to answer those questions will help you avoid excessive debt in the future.

 Design Deadly Debt Weapons – Make Plans to Repay

 After understanding how much you, the next step is to make a plan on how to pay it back.
-It’s great to know where debt comes from.
+It is great to know where debt comes from.
 But it all means nothing if you don’t make it go away.

 You should make a spreadsheet illustrating your income in the same way you did for your debt.
 By knowing how much money you take in, you can compare it with how much you owe.
-Then with that information on hand, you’ll be set to repay your debt.
+Then with that information on hand, you will be set to repay your debt.

 You just need to budget for routine payments that are balanced with your income.
 Paying back debt shouldn’t mean sacrificing meals, but you will need to make some sacrifices.
 Increase your income if you need to.